King Charles II of England

 Charles as Prince of Wales in 1642; Credit – Wikipedia

 In 1648, Charles traveled to The Hague where he lived for a while with his sister Mary, Princess Royal and Princess of Orange.
-It was in The Hague, that Charles met his first known mistress Lucy Walter.
-Her son James, who was born on April 9, 1649, was immediately recognized by Charles as his son, and later became James Scott, 1st Duke of Monmouth.
+While living in The Hague, Charles met his first known mistress Lucy Walter.
+Her son James, born on April 9, 1649, was immediately recognized by Charles as his son and later became James Scott, 1st Duke of Monmouth.

 The execution of King Charles I on January 30, 1649, made Charles the de jure King.
 In 1650, he landed in Scotland and raised an army of 10,000 men.
 After being crowned King of Scots at Scone on January 1, 1651, Charles marched the army into England but suffered an overwhelming defeat at the Battle of Worcester.
 After being a fugitive for six weeks, Charles escaped England and fled to France.
 Oliver Cromwell was declared Lord Protector of the Commonwealth of England, Scotland, and Ireland.
 England remained a Commonwealth and then a Protectorate until 1659.